Eco-Fashion – Every time we turn around it seems there is a new word popping into our collective vocabulary.

-- Clothes made from recycled textiles, including creative use of materials such as recycled plastic.
+- Garments and clothing made from recycled textiles, including creative use of materials such as recycled plastic.

-- Clothes designed to be more durable so they last longer.
+- Articles designed to be more durable so they last longer.

 - Clothes made without the use of certain harmful chemicals, dyes or bleaches.

-- Clothes made under conditions where workers are treated fairly and paid a fair wadge for their efforts.
-Eco-fashion incorporates some human rights elements, specifically how workers are treated who make the clothing.
+- Accessories and clothing made under conditions where workers are treated fairly and paid a fair wadge for their efforts.
+Eco-fashion incorporates some human rights elements, specifically how workers who make the fashion items are treated.

 Embracing a Rising Trend of Eco-Fashion

-It took a long time to overcome the initial reaction to eco-friendly fashion as a novel concept that you don’t necessarily want to be seen in when you head out on the town.
+It took a long time to overcome the initial reaction to eco-friendly fashion as a novel concept.
+Now, eco-fashion clothing and accessories are attracting a wider range of consumers.